Contact Us

 Meals

-All breakfasts, eight lunches and seven dinners are included.
+All breakfasts, eight lunches and eight dinners are included.
 The five Mountain Lodges of Nepal (MLN) and Barahi Jungle Lodge in Chitwan are on a full-board basis.
-There is a daily happy hour in the MLN lodges, serving complimentary drinks.
 Accommodation in Kathmandu and Pokhara is on a bed and breakfast basis.
-Please allow approximately US$30-US$40 per day for meals not included in Kathmandu and Pokhara.
+Please allow approximately 4,000 - 5,400 rupees (US$30-US$40) per day for meals not included in Kathmandu and Pokhara.
 Dhal bhat is the staple diet in Nepal and comes in many different forms but generally comprises curried lentil dhal and meat or vegetables, rice, and a pickle/chutney.
 Another popular snack is momos; a Nepalese dumpling, fried or steamed, filled with meat or vegetables.
 Meals in the lodges range from traditional Nepalese food to Chinese and Western dishes.
 The food served is of good quality and is usually buffet style.
 You will be provided with safe drinking water whilst on trek and in Chitwan.

 Travel